 The 2015 season at Mazda Raceway Laguna Seca is:

 - eni FIM Superbike World Championship, GEICO Motorcycle U.S. Round (July 17-19)

 Mazda Raceway Laguna Seca will host five motorsports events this year and we welcome you to apply for media credentials.
 Please keep in mind that credentials will only be issued to individuals working on assignment from a recognized media organization that regularly provides original, primary source news.
 We do not credential freelancers.

 Individuals assigned to cover a single event, or a combination of Mazda Raceway events should apply for event credentials on an event-by-event basis.

 With your online application please provide a letter of assignment on official letterhead.
 Included in the request should be the names and titles of the individuals assigned to cover the event(s).

 The 2015 Credential Application System will open in February.

 Mazda Raceway Laguna Seca welcomes and appreciates legitimate media coverage; however, application for credentials does not guarantee approval.

-Hospitality packages are still available to enjoy the Rolex Monterey Motorsports Reunion in comfort and style.
-See 550 historic race cars competing wheel-to-wheel like they once did in their respective era, such as the thundering Can-Am and Trans-Am cars, from the comfortable confines of a hospitality suite.
+Hospitality packages provide one of the best ways to enjoy the Rolex Monterey Motorsports Reunion in comfort and style.
+See 550 historic race cars competing wheel-to-wheel like they once did in their respective era, such as the thundering Trans-Am cars and high-revving Formula 1 cars, from the comfortable confines of a hospitality suite.